 - Develop efficient practices.
 Most companies are invested in reaching their desired goals while wasting less time and resources.
 To do this, I-O psychologists help implement new practices that improve productivity and performance.

-By helping companies define their culture, organizational psychologists improve the way businesses are run.
+By helping companies define their culture, organizational psychologists can help improve the way businesses are run.
 However, these professionals also use their skills to make the workplace a safer, happier, and more productive environment.

 Learn more about how you can make an impact as an organizational psychologist by contacting Alliant International University today.